base-org/web/apps/base-docs/tutorials/docs/0_deploy-with-fleek.md

 ## Installing and Configuring Fleek

 [Fleek] requires static pages, so you'll need to ensure that your build process produces them.
-Open `next.config.js` and update the `nextConfig`.
+In your editor, open `next.config.js` and update the `nextConfig`.

 ```javascript
 /** @type {import('next').NextConfig} */